Bedsores and Pressure Ulcers

 With proper caregiving, pressure sores should ideally never develop and should never progress to stage 3 or greater.
 Seniors should be rotated or helped to move frequently by nursing home staff or other caregivers to avoid staying in the same place for too long.
 Special pressure-reducing furniture and equipment is often used as well to try to fight the development of pressure sores.

 Once these sores begin to form, nursing home staff or caregivers should seek prompt medical attention for a senior to stop the progression of the bedsores.
 A failure to either prevent bedsores or secure medical aid can be clear signs of negligence that could result in civil liability.
-A nursing home lawyer at the Evans Law Firm, Inc. should be consulted for help in pursuing a civil action for damages resulting from a caregiver and nursing home’s lapse of reasonable care that caused the advanced pressure sores to develop.
+California nursing home lawyers at the Evans Law Firm, Inc. should be consulted for help in pursuing a civil action for damages resulting from a caregiver and nursing home’s lapse of reasonable care that caused the advanced pressure sores to develop.

 Bedsores and Pressure Ulcers – Recognition